Trentan/IngAusOfxFixWin/README.md

   ```

 <a name="PreCompiledOrCompile"></a>
-## Selecting to Use Precompiled SuncorpAusOfxFix or Compile Yourself ##
+## Selecting to Use Precompiled OfxFix or Compile Yourself ##

 There are 2 ways to use this application

   1. Use the Precompiled Binaries (programs) attached to this GitHub project -
-     Download the prebuilt SuncorpAusOfxFix.jar (Java 8) or Runtime Image (Java
+     Download the prebuilt OfxFix.jar (Java 8) or Runtime Image (Java
      11).

      This application comes with no warranty and you should think about the